 This self-guided tour takes you to many of the Wairarapa’s towns and villages on a scenic tour of the region.
 The itinerary is best done over a couple of days but you could squeeze it in with a busy day.

-The Mt Bruce Pioneer Museum is an intriguing treasure trove of rural relics, just a few kilometres from Masterton.
+Mt Bruce Pioneer Museum is a treasure trove of rural relics, just a few kilometres from Masterton.